Skip to content

 Months to recover upfront investment in a side hustle at its expected monthly profit.

-Months to break even on a side hustle: upfront investment divided by expected monthly profit.
-Free educational calculator with methodology and a worked example.
+Calculate months to break even on a side hustle: upfront investment divided by expected monthly profit, plus the cumulative profit at year-end.

 What this tool does